Categories

 And also with you.

-Hear the Gospel of our Saviour Christ according to Saint John, in the 21st chapter, beginning at the 1st verse.
+Hear the Gospel of our Saviour Christ according to Saint Luke, in the 11th chapter, beginning at the 1st verse.

 Glory to you, Lord Jesus Christ.